 - Prepare at least 5 questions (sample questions below).

-- When asking your questions first introduce yourself and then ask your question.
+- When asking your questions first introduce yourself (name, class status and major) and then ask your question.

 Sample Questions